neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-1-data-model-and-model-driven-app.md

 ### Exercise 3: Configure form and views

-In this exercise, you will configure form and views for the problem report Table.
+In this exercise, you will configure form and views for the Problem Report table.

 #### Task 1: Configure form